-The second one: don’t say no to help ever.
+The second one: Don’t say no to help ever.
 When I was a first-time mom, I really had this idea in my head where I was going to do everything myself.
 People offered to watch the baby while I had a nap and I was like ‘no, no I’m fine.’
-And actually, there’s no rewards for being a hero.
+And actually, there are no rewards for being a hero.
 If people are offering you help, take it.
 You’ll benefit from it, and therefore the baby will benefit from it.

 Q: What is your morning routine?

 My morning routine usually [starts with being] rudely awakened by my little boy — too early.
 And [then] we are on a military operation to get out of the house and do the school run and get to the office.
 Everything is like clockwork — we have to get up, get breakfast, get dressed, get the puppy out, get ready to leave the house, drop him at school, and get to the office.
 It’s very precision-oriented.
 Five minutes is very important.
 It can make a big difference.
 (Boring stuff I never thought I’d say before I was a mom, by the way.)

 I think self-care is really just about taking the time.
 My favorite part of the day really is taking my makeup off at the end of the day.
 When sitting there having that quiet time taking your makeup off and putting your face oil on, it’s almost meditative.
 And it doesn’t have to look like a huge regime, it can be really simple.
 But it’s just about enjoying whatever moment works for you.
 That’s my favorite.